het2202/Het-2202/README.md

 ### 🚀 Featured Projects

-#### 📈 BMI Classifier using RNNs
+#### 📈 BMI Classification using LSTM and Bi-LSTM Networks
-> Predicts BMI category based on real-world health metrics using deep learning (RNNs).
+> Predicts BMI category based on real-world health metrics using deep learning .
 Designed for health tracking apps. 🧬

-#### 🧠 AI-Powered Career Guidance Tool
+#### 🧠 Superstore Business Intelligence Dashboard using Power BI.
-> Intelligent system to guide students and professionals towards optimal career choices using ML and psychological profiling. 🎯
+> Created a multi-page interactive dashboard in Power BI to analyze sales, profit, customer segments, and productperformance across states and time.
+Integrated filters, DAX KPIs, maps, and trend visuals to enable dynamic, data-driveninsights for stakeholders. 🎯

 ---